Washi soft serve

 The crafts made with washi paper include a wide variety of items for sale, from cute, round, battery-operated washi lamps and earpicks with adorable washi paper dolls attached to the end, to standard miscellaneous goods such as postcards, envelopes, and letter paper

-Of course, namagami, a sturdy washi paper made in one color without the black bark scattered all over, is also popular, and some customers apparently purchase it to be used as shoji paper.
+Of course, raw washi, a sturdy, single-color paper without scattered black bark, is also popular, and some customers even buy it to use as shoji screen paper.

 The charm of the Nihonmatsu City Washi Heritage Museum is its experience corner

-The experience corner has a wide variety of activities, from short 15-minute experiences to more elaborate 40-minute experiences.
+The hands-on experience corner offers a wide variety of activities, from short 15-minute experiences to more elaborate 40-minute workshops.

-Not only can you actually try papermaking, but you can also create original crafts using Kamikawasaki washi paper, so you can create many memories.
+Not only can you actually try your hand at papermaking, but you can also create original crafts using Kamikawasaki washi paper, allowing you to create all sorts of memories.

-on the other hand, most of the others can be experienced even if you just drop in, so feel free to join in.
+On the other hand, most of the other experiences can be enjoyed by simply dropping by, so feel free to participate!

 Washi paper has turned into soft serve ice cream!?